Can Mold, Yeast, and Non-specific Bacteria Cause Bladder Problems?

 • The Source of water.
 Legionella species thrive at temperatures between 20 °C and 50 °C. Therefore, the bacteria are rarely found in municipal water supplies.
 They tend to colonize warm water systems and point-of-use devices, particularly hot-water systems.

 • Isolation method.
 Legionella species are usually a very minor component of the total bacterial population in environmental samples and are rarely present in high numbers.
-Thus, it’s possible to get negative results if the bacteria in the sample were not concentrated prior to analysis.
+Thus, it’s possible to get negative Legionella tests results if the bacteria in the sample were not concentrated prior to analysis.

 • Concentration: Legionella may be present in concentrations too low to be detected using culture methods.

-Answer: Currently there are no widely accepted normal levels for mold spores.
 In the literature, 3000 spores per cubic meter of air is quoted as the allergenic threshold for Cladosporium.
 More recently a figure of 4000 spores per cubic meter of air has been cited.
 For Alternaria, 100 spores per cubic meter of air is cited in the literature as the allergenic threshold.

 References